cjdbarlow/bedside-notebook/anaesthesia/cthr/mvr.md

 	* Avoid elevation in PVR

 ##Preoperative Assessment
+*This covers factors unique to MVR.
+Factors relating to cardiac surgery in general are covered [here](/anaesthesia/cthr/cthr-principles.md#id).*

 Evaluation should consider:
 * Severity of valvular disease
 * Consequences of valvular disease